St Peter's and St Paul's Church, Bydgoszcz: History

-Under Stalinist era, the building came close to be demolished, like the Bydgoszcz City Theatre.
+Under Stalinist era, the building came close to be demolished, like e. g. the Municipal Theatre.
 The pretext for the authorities was the importance of damages resulted from the military operations in 1945: artillery shells pierced the ceiling through the facade of the church, tore down and ruined the organ and ruined the spire.
-On 19 April 1945 Bydgoszcz interim city council adopted a resolution on decommissioning and tearing down of the church.
+On 19th April 1945 Bydgoszcz interim city council adopted a resolution on decommissioning and tearing down the church.
 Confronted to a firm and collective opposition, urban authorities suggested the transfer of the rite to the Garrison Church (now Bernardine Church of Our Lady Queen of Peace) of Bydgoszcz, which would have allowed the building on Wolności square to be razed.
 In June 1947, the idea was abandoned when was disclosed the plan to erect a monument to Joseph Stalin in place of the demolished church.
 In fact, the demolition didn't go through, thanks to the steadfast attitude of the parishioners, the parish priest Stanislaw Wisniewski and the full support of the ecclesiastical hierarchy.

 The renovation of the organ and the repair of damaged stained glasses and scorched windows happened in October 1947, all paid by collected funds.

 Between 1949 and 1957, the interior of the church was refurbished for the parish, and renovation occurred 1966-1967.
 The great altar was designed and made by the sculptor Sylwester Fryska.
 An 1854 painting from Maksymilian Piotrowski, Madonna of the Immaculate Conception was installed, a vestige coming from the former Jesuit church Saint Ignatius of Loyola in Bydgoszcz destroyed by the Nazis in 1940.
 In 1957, the church received a rich polychrome decor and in 1966 were placed at the altar the painting "Last Supper" and the figure of St. Peter and Paul, works of the artists Mikulski and Mrówczyński.
 In the 1990s, an overhaul of the tower was conducted and stained glasses replaced.